Madingley/Madingley/README.md

 Maximum Number Of Cohorts | number | The maximum number of cohorts allowed within a single cell, after which the model merges the most similar cohorts into single larger approximations.
 Necessary for computational reasons: increasing the maximum number of cohorts reduces uncertainty and increases the power of the model at the cost of increased computational expense.
 Run Cells In Parallel | "yes"/"no" | Assigns different cells to different processor cores when running a simulation.
 Run Simulations In Parallel | "yes"/"no" | Assigns different simulations to different processor cores when running multiple simulations (either different scenarios or repeats of the same).
 Run Single Realm | "marine"/"terrestrial"/blank | Prevents the model from running both marine and terrestrial biomes in the same simulation.
-Input as ‘marine’ or ‘terrestrial’ for only marine or terrestrial realm respectively, leave blank to run both realms.
+Input as â€˜marineâ€™ or â€˜terrestrialâ€™ for only marine or terrestrial realm respectively, leave blank to run both realms.
 Impact Cell Index | ranges/blank | This accepts a list of ranges separated with ";".
 Each range may be either a single number or a pair NN-MM, for example: ```2;3;5-7;13```
 Dispersal only | "yes"/"no" | Runs only the dispersal aspects of the model, ignoring ecological processes (rarely used for experimentation).
-Dispersal only type | "diffusion"/"advection"/"responsive"/blank | Specifies the method of dispersal allowed when ‘Dispersal Only’ is set to ‘yes’ (rarely used).
+Dispersal only type | "diffusion"/"advection"/"responsive"/blank | Specifies the method of dispersal allowed when â€˜Dispersal Onlyâ€™ is set to â€˜yesâ€™ (rarely used).

 Example: